Toulouse on a winter day with a view of one of the bridges and a church

 Enjoy French wine and aperitifs.

 It’s not a true French meal without an apéritif, a (usually alcohol-based) drink enjoyed before your meal.
+And of course, that’s followed by the digestif, enjoyed after the meal.
+For your apéritif, head to the trendy Mama Shelter Hotel, or L’Apothicaire or DAda are both excellent for after-dinner drinks.

 You can also take an expert-led wine bar walking tour of Toulouse to help you get acquainted with the city’s wine scene, which reflects the local viticulture of the surrounding area.
+This tour explores the local apéritif tradition of pre-dinner drinks with a 2.5-hour spin around Toulouse, trying three local wine bars and tasting the equivalent of three glasses of wine.

-Don’t expect boring wines here — you’ll try unique regional varietals particular to Southwest France, like Braucol, Négrette, and Mauzac.
+Don’t expect your average wines here — you’ll try unique regional varietals particular to Southwest France, like Braucol, Négrette, and Mauzac.
+And of course, you’ll pair everything with local charcuterie and cheese…. when in France!

 Admire stunning architecture of the Capitole.

-The emblematic building’s façade is a masterpiece of neoclassical architecture starring the city’s characteristic pink bricks.
+The emblematic building’s façade is a masterpiece of Neoclassical architecture, starring the city’s characteristic pink bricks.

 Visitors can tour several opulent reception halls inside the Capitole featuring some of the finest artworks by Paul Gervais and Henri Martin.